Sadie Thompson (film): Production

 Swanson and Walsh set about writing the script, and discreetly placed an ad announcing the film, thinking no one noticed, as Charles Lindbergh had just made his historic flight.
 However, the press picked up on it and sensationalized the story.
 United Artists received a threatening two-page telegram from the MPAA, signed by all its members including Fox (Walsh's studio) and Hays himself.
-In addition, the rest of the signers owned several thousand movies houses and if they refused to screen the film, it could be a financial disaster.
-This was the first time Swanson had heard the name of Joseph P. Kennedy, with whom she would later have an affair and who would finance her next few pictures, including Queen Kelly (1929).
+In addition, the rest of the signers owned several thousand movie houses and if they refused to screen the film, it could be a financial disaster.
+It was the first time Swanson had heard the name of Joseph P. Kennedy, with whom she later had an affair and who financed her next few pictures, including Queen Kelly (1929).

-Swanson was angered by the response, as she felt those very studios had produced "questionable" films themselves and were jealous at not having the chance to produce Rain.
+Swanson was angered by the response.
+She felt those very studios had produced "questionable" films themselves and were jealous at not having the chance to produce Rain.
 After another threatening telegram, she decided to first appeal to MPAA and then the newspapers.
-She only heard back from Marcus Loew, who promised to appeal on her behalf, and since he had a chain of theatres, this eased some of her concerns.
-Figuring the silence meant the matter had been dropped, Swanson began filming on Sadie Thompson, which already had a quarter of a million dollars invested in it.
+She only heard back from Marcus Loew, who promised to appeal on her behalf, and his owning a chain of theatres eased some of her concerns.
+Figuring the silence meant the matter had been dropped, Swanson began filming on Sadie Thompson, which already had $250,000 invested in it.

 Before casting began, 17-year-old Douglas Fairbanks, Jr. wanted to audition for the role of Handsome O'Hara.
 However, Swanson felt he was too young and not right for the role.
-Lionel Barrymore had been first picked to play Davidson, but was thought to be too ill at the time, though he did eventually win the role.
+Lionel Barrymore, picked first to play Davidson, was thought to be too ill at the time but ended up winning the role.
 Barrymore wore the same outfit for an entire week, aggravating Swanson.
-She asked some of the crew to tell him to change and wash; which he did indeed do.
-Despite this, Swanson was happy with his performance.
-Walsh had not acted in front of a camera in eight years and feared he would not be able to both direct and act at the same time.
+She asked some of the crew to tell him to change and wash, which he did.
+Swanson was happy with his performance.
+Walsh had not acted in front of a camera in eight years and feared he would not be able both to direct and to act at the same time.
 However, two days into filming, his fears were quelled.